Posted by Tyler • March 22, 2016 (Last modified February 1, 2023) • 7 min read

 Whether you’re new to the company or not, you’ll want to nail down the basic performance management process.
 Find out if your company only conducts annual performance reviews and start planning how to put your own spin on the current structure.
 New managers have a chance to bring change, but tread lightly.
 Get your footings, then implement practices on your own time (like the rest of these tips) to make performance management more ongoing rather than stagnant.
 Some mainstays?
-No matter how often you implement any new process, ensure it’s consistent, so employees know what to expect.
+No matter how often you implement any new process, ensure it’s consistent, so team members know what to expect

 Pay attention to your employees.
 Do they mention things about their personal lives or seem to be really passionate about something outside of work?
 While it would be creepy to keep a file on what Julie in Accounting eats for lunch, it’s not crazy to take notes of employees’ spouses names, kids or other things important to them.
-You can use these notes to jog your memory in the performance review and get to truly know who is working for you.
+You can use these notes to jog your memory in check-ins and performance reviews and get to truly know who is working for you.
 This is a must in larger companies, where employees can end up feeling like just a number.
 We’ve all seen those horror stories of the boss who doesn’t remember a longtime employee’s name — don’t be that boss.

 Do what you say you’re going to do when it comes to performance reviews.
 Constantly rescheduling, showing up late to the performance review or cutting it short shows employees you don’t value their time.
 A workplace survey by the APA Center for Organizational Excellence found that employees who feel valued by their employer are 60 percent more likely to be motivated to do their very best at work.
 If flaking out becomes a habit, your team will begin to take you less seriously and this can trickle into any constructive criticism you have as well, undermining the entire performance management process.